 Yes.
 Like traditional IVF, vaginal culture also carries that risk as a single embryo can split into two and two transferred embryos can implant.

-Unfortunately if we go to retrieval and there are no eggs we cannot refund you.
+If we go to retrieval and there is no fertilization a small refund will be provided.